PlutoZhang/Zowe-docs/topics/cli-installplugins.md

 ## Setting the registry

+If you installed Brightside via brightside-bundle.zip distributed with the Zoe PAX, proceed to the Install step(#install-plug-ins-1).

 Before you install or update plug-ins, direct NPM to target the registry by issuing the following command:

 ```